Skip to main contentSkip to navigation

 Blindly running synosystemctl scripts or issuing vgchange commands via SSH can permanently destroy LVM mappings.
 The safe path is to power down, label every drive by bay, and ship the unit for offline reconstruction.

-All four failure modes share the same first rule: do not click Repair, Migrate, or Initialize in DSM.
+All five failure modes share the same first rule: do not click Repair, Migrate, or Initialize in DSM.
 Every one of those operations writes to the drives and destroys metadata we need for recovery.
 Power the unit down, label the drives by bay number, and preserve the current state for imaging.

 Common Misconceptions About DS920+ Data Recovery